Board of Trustees

 Van D. Hipp, Jr.

-BA, Wofford College.
-Juris Doctorate, University of South Carolina.
-Chairman of American Defense International, Inc.; former Deputy Assistant Secretary of the U.S. Army.
-Author of ‘The New Terrorism.’
-Recipient of the Queen Elizabeth II September 11th Garden Leadership Award for National Security.
-Moderator for two Presidential National Security Town Halls for President Donald J. Trump during the 2016 election cycle.
-Has appeared as an expert commentator on Fox News Channel and Fox Business Channel over 600 times since the September 11th attacks.
+BA from Wofford College.
+JD; University of South Carolina.
+Van is the Chairman of American Defense International, Inc. He was the former Deputy Assistant Secretary of the U.S. Army.
+Van is the author of ”The New Terrorism.”
+He is the recipient of the Queen Elizabeth II September 11th Garden Leadership Award for National Security.
+He is an expert commentator on Fox News and Fox Business Channel.
+He joined the Board in 2020.

 O. James Lighthizer*